kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 Select the folder where output would be stored ( Recommended to create new folder ) , For me I created snaphu-export folder with snaphu_output filename

-Change No of tile rows and tile columns and number of processer based on your laptop spec , For me I used 8 processers and 10 rows/column
+Change No of tile rows and tile columns and number of processer based on your laptop spec , For me I used 8 processers and 10 rows/column .
+Bearing in mind if you set 1 tile per time it will disable the multiprocesser option !
+It is advised to process tiles in parallel

 ![image](https://github.com/user-attachments/assets/e552da8d-5239-4b2e-a4bb-05619c28fb0b)